Ignore changes to specific git files18 May 2019

 git assume-unchanged [file]!

-As always thanks for reading, if you have tips or advice or specific other ways you handle this please fire away in the comments below!
+As always thank you for reading, if you have tips or advice or other ways you handle this, please fire away in the comments below.